 In 1947 the church changed its name to First Baptist of Silver Spring.
 The years following World War II brought unprecedented growth to the area.
 A temporary sanctuary was built; later, the permanent sanctuary was built on the corner reserved for it.
 It was dedicated in 1957.
 Ministers of Music and Education were added to the staff to help with the expanded program.

 Becoming an urban church with growing cultural diversity called for new programs.
 The Child Development Center was begun in 1968, and a class of religious instruction for mentally hadicapped young people was formed.
 A continued response to community needs over the following years brought an expansion of the Food Closet, the use of a church-owned property for the Shepherd's Table (a community supported soup kitchen), and the use of the church facilities by Haitian and Spanish congregations.

 In recent years, Dr. Duncan McIntosh has served as senior pastor for a deliberate interim period while we re-evaluate the church's mission and methods.
 We are embarking on a building program that will allow us to remain at our present site with a more modern and more practical facility that will be at home in a rapidly changing downtown Silver Spring.
 In the interim the church will meet at temporary locations while our new building is constructed.

-We will be located almost directly across the street from the future site of the Silver Spring Library, which will include a purple line Metro station.
-We will be near a thriving shopping and dining area with a large theatre and many restaurants.
+We will be located less than a block from the Silver Spring Library, which includes a proposed purple line Metro station site.
+We will be near a thriving shopping and dining area with a large theatre, many restaurants, and an active arts community.
 We see many exciting opportunies and some real challenges ahead as our congregation changes its focus to a new generation.